dmerejkowsky/blog/content/post/2017-04-10-introducing-python-cli-ui.md

 three](https://blog.codinghorror.com/rule-of-three/) and I already have three different projects using it, I've decided to share it to the world.

+Feel free to take a look at the [github page](https://github.com/dmerejkowsky/python-cli-ui).

 <!--more-->

 # What it does